This post may contain affiliate links.

 The thing I love about roasting vegetables is how easy it is.
 The cauliflower florets are tossed with olive oil and garlic.
 Then once the cauliflower has roasted for about 20 minutes you sprinkle the parmesan cheese on top and finish roasting.
 Then sprinkle over some freshly chopped parsley and serve warm.

+I am always looking for new ways to cook vegetable sides for my family.
+There is something about roasting cauliflower, or roasted vegetables in general, that keeps me coming back for more.
+This Roasted Parmesan Garlic Cauliflower is no exception.
 Every time I roast vegetables I am reminded how much I love them.
 Not only do the vegetables always taste sweeter, I can get my kids to take seconds.
 You can’t beat that!
 This roasted cauliflower recipe has quickly entered the rotation and my kids ask for this time and time again.

 If you enjoy the flavor of roasted cauliflower, here are some recipes you will also enjoy, my Simple Roasted Broccoli, Za’atar Roasted Cauliflower, Curry Roasted Cauliflower, or Roasted Buffalo Cauliflower, Turmeric Roasted Cauliflower.